The Winter of Mixed Drinks: Background and recording

 The Winter of Mixed Drinks was written over seven weeks, in the coastal town of Crail, Fife, following heavy touring in support of the band's second album, The Midnight Organ Fight.
 Drummer Grant Hutchison states that "the location had a big impact on the songs.
 There's definitely a nautical theme to a lot of the tracks and a feeling of testing yourself to the limit which the sea plays a big part in.
 Scott [Hutchison] had a daily routine of walking along the beach until an idea came into his head and he would then turn round and develop it on the way home."
 Demo versions of the songs were subsequently recorded by Scott during his stay in Crail.

 The album was primarily recorded at Castle Sound Studios, in Pencaitland, Scotland, with additional recording taking place at Tarquin Studios, in Connecticut, with producer Peter Katis.
-Recording was complete by mid-2009, with Hutchison stating that he doesn't want "huge [gaps] in between records."
+Recording was complete by mid-2009, with Hutchison stating that he does not want "huge [gaps] in between records."
 The album also marks guitarist and keyboard player Andy Monaghan's recording debut with the band.

 Hutchison has stated that the album is "a lot more detailed and complete" than The Midnight Organ Fight, and that the band recorded their parts separately:

 it's not a "live" album at all, it's a real studio effort.
 Everything has been separately recorded and that's the way I like to make records.
 There was just something I regretted about the way the last one was recorded, sonically, that I didn't want to happen again.
 I didn't make the album I wanted to last time - I had to exorcise that feeling.

 The seventh track "Man/Bag of Sand" features a sample of dialogue from the 1960s film Inn for Trouble.

 Hutchison cites closing track "Yes, I Would" as indicative of the album's overall tone, stating that "there was a conscious effort to eschew the song structure we have employed so often on the last two records – the build and build and build – and that method extends to the album as a whole."